isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

   See the latest support in the [Adobe Viewers Reference Guide](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources.html).

-  Dynamic Media Classic supports mobile video playback for MP4 H.264 video.
+  Adobe Dynamic Media Classic supports mobile video playback for MP4 H.264 video.
 You can find BlackBerry® devices that support this video format at the following website:

   See [Supported video formats on BlackBerry®](https://support.blackberry.com/kb/articleDetail?ArticleNumber=000005482).